Skip to main content

 dnYesCurrent node directory path

-objectSIDNoObject's security identifier; if LDAP itself has no id field, it can be used as user/user group id69441024fffdafffd1b7e4252fffd
+objectSIDNoObject security identifier.
+If LDAP has no native ID field, it can be used as the user or user group ID.69441024fffdafffd1b7e4252fffd